- Carbon Trading

 1. Providing town and city residents with the opportunity for recreation and engaging in outdoor sports close to urban areas (not including large developments like football stadiums).

 3. Defending habitats and wildlife corridors and therefore assisting nature conservation.

 4. Protecting villages’ unique and special characteristics by stopping cities and towns from absorbing them.

 5. Providing city residents with the space for healthy physical exercise in the countryside.
 It also helps improve people’s health in cities and towns by providing them with ‘green lungs’ and improving air quality.

 As climate change progresses, enhancing green belt development and protecting them is more critical than ever to people and the environment.
 Green belts act as natural buffers during floods and wildfires, providing essential groundwater during droughts.
-During wildfires, green belts around towns and cities give firefighters room to better defend our homes and lives.
+During wildfires, green belts around towns and cities give firefighters room to defend our homes and lives better.
 We’ve all seen during the pandemic how important open green spaces were for mental and physical health.

 Green belts absorb most of the greenhouse gas emissions from cities and provide them with better, cleaner air.
 They prevent unhealthy urban sprawl development from expanding into natural and agricultural lands.
 By avoiding this expansion, they also control the release of carbon emissions since cities are hotspots of greenhouse gas emissions and pollution.